bandprotocol/bandchain-docs-archived/docs/data-provider/oracle-script/implementation.md

 After the building is complete, you will find that the `token_total_supply.wasm` is in this sub-directory 👉 `./target/wasm32-unknown-unknown/release/token_total_supply.wasm`.

-So the next step is to deploy our token_total_supply.wasm to the Bandchain.
+So the next step is to deploy our token_total_supply.wasm to the BandChain.